 One of the primary misconceptions about fraternity rush events is that the best ones are over-the-top social events that cost hundreds or even thousands of dollars.
 Remember, recruitment is all about making friends, so your rush events should be planned accordingly.
 Some of the best rush events can be thrown with the simplest ideas and a very low budget.
 Take the following scenario for example.

-At one university with a large fraternity system, the top fraternities regularly spend $6,000-$10,000 each on summer recruitment; pinning 35-40 new members a piece during that time.
+At one university with a large fraternity system, the top fraternities regularly spend $6,000-$10,000 each on summer recruitment; pinning 35-40 new members apiece during that time.
 Each fraternity had four traveling recruitment chairmen.
-Each recruitment chairman received a salary, clothing allowance and expenses.
-There was a formal recruitment in the fall, but most of the top men pledged in the summer.
+Each recruitment chairman received a salary, clothing allowance, and expenses.
+There was formal recruitment in the fall, but most of the top men pledged in the summer.

 The chapter planned carefully.
-They realized that they couldn't match the top groups dollar for dollar, or man for man.
-They couldn't throw the same style recruitment events or make the same striking impression as a group, so they decided to spend their money in a way that would do the most good for them.
+They realized that they couldn’t match the top group’s dollar for dollar or man for man.
+They couldn’t throw the same style of recruitment events or make the same striking impression as a group, so they decided to spend their money in a way that would do the most good for them.
 Here is what they did: